sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/enduser-guide/05-kpi.md

 ### Nb of risks and Max risk level
 The end-user can associate to the risk rank the Nb of risks related to the entity.
 This helps to understand the context.
-As in the exemple below, the end-user can have more risks but with a lower severity for an entity (Jaime ROBERTSON), so that the risk rank will be higher than for others with more severes controls defects (Sophia FOX).
+As in the example below, the end-user can have more risks but with a lower severity for an entity (Jaime ROBERTSON), so that the risk rank will be higher than for others with more severes controls defects (Sophia FOX).

 ![](./media/image-80-Search-identities_RiskRank.png)